Bilawal Bhatti

+Domestic and franchise career

+Bhatti began to play for Sialkot Stallions in 2012 till 2015.

 In 2017, Bhatti was chosen by the Lahore Qalanders franchise to compete in the forthcoming third season of the Pakistan Super League (PSL), however a shoulder injury meant he was unable to take any part in the league.

 He was the leading wicket-taker for Sui Northern Gas Pipelines Limited in the 2018–19 Quaid-e-Azam Trophy, with 36 dismissals in ten matches.
 In March 2019, he was named in Punjab's squad for the 2019 Pakistan Cup.

 In September 2019, he was named in Southern Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.